refinedev/refine/.changeset/four-bats-cough.md

 ---

 -   refine v4 release announcement added to "postinstall".
-    -   refine v4 is released 🎉 \nThe new version is 100% backward compatible.
+    -   refine v4 is released 🎉 The new version is 100% backward compatible.
 You can upgrade to v4 with a single command!
 See the migration guide here: https://refine.dev/docs/migration-guide/3x-to-4x